 - TCP support is missing (third party or anyway additional code is required to use TCP as the tunneling protocol, as you suggest, and that’s a horrible regression when compared to OpenVPN);

 - there is no support to connect Wireguard to a VPN server over some proxy with a variety of authentication methods.

-Despite these concerns, many VPN services are watching the project and are interested in implementing WireGuard after it has been thoroughly audited and improved.
+Despite these concerns, many VPN services are already rolling out full WireGuard support.
+Other VPNs are watching the project and are interested in implementing WireGuard after it has been thoroughly audited and improved.

 In the meantime, however, as AirVPN stated in their forum:

 “We will not use our customers as testers.”

 Sure, OpenVPN has its issues, but it also has a long track record and is a proven VPN protocol with extensive auditing.
 While Donenfeld may refer to OpenVPN as “outdated” in various interviews, others may see it as proven and trustworthy – qualities that WireGuard currently lacks.

 Initially released in 2001, OpenVPN has a very long history.
 OpenVPN also benefits from a large user base and active development with regular updates.
 In May 2017 it underwent a major audit by OSTIF, the Open Source Technology Improvement Fund.